|

 This whole organisation is highly mobile and built around the AFV 432 and Spartan series of vehicles.
 In addition to the Regimental REME LAD, each squadron has its own REME section of approximately 12 - 15 men.

-In an Armoured Division, a Field Troop will have up to four sections, each mounted in an APC.
-Engineer Regiments in the UK may have only three sections and may be mounted in wheeled vehicles such as Land Rovers and 4-Ton Trucks.
+The smallest engineer unit is the field troop which is usually commanded by a Lieutenant and consists of approximately 44 men.
+In an armoured division a field troop can be expected to have up to four sections and each section is mounted in an APC.
+Engineer Regiments in the UK may have only three sections and may be mounted in wheeled vehicles such as Land Rovers and 4 Ton Trucks.
+An engineer troop will carry equipment, stores and explosives to enable it to carry out its immediate battlefield tasks.

 An Engineer Field Troop assigned to work in support of a Battlegroup operating in the area of the FEBA would normally resemble the following:-